Scorrier House: Mining and geology

 Through his interest in mining and geology, John Williams amassed a famous mineral collection at Scorrier House.
 The Scorrier House mineral collection has been described by authors and travellers as one of the most important collections of Cornish minerals ever assembled, and the most valuable variety of mineral specimens of any house in Europe.
-Among the collection's admirers who visited Scorrier House were two princes who afterwards became Louis XVIII and Charles X Kings of France.
+Among the collection's admirers who visited Scorrier House were two princes who afterwards became Louis XVIII and Charles X, Kings of France.
 Today the collection is on display at Caerhays Castle and at the Natural History Museum, London.

-The Scorrier Penny
+The Scorrier House Penny

 During a national currency shortage in the early 19th century, John Williams took the initiative to pay workers in his own Cornish currency mined from his own mines.
-The Scorrier Penny was issued in 1811 and 1812 and bore the quotation, "PAYABLE IN CASH NOTES AT SCORRIER HOUSE".
+The Scorrier House Penny was issued in 1811 and 1812 and bore the quotation, "PAYABLE IN CASH NOTES AT SCORRIER HOUSE".
 Many of the 'tokens' are now on display at the Royal Cornwall Museum.